gbif/metrics/README.md

 # GBIF Metrics Project

+_The cubes have been replaced by ElasticSearch facets, and the webservice here has been updated to query ES._

 The GBIF cube metrics and maps.
 These provide the counts throughout the portal (e.g. gbif.org/occurrence) and all map data.
 Map tiles are served by the tile-server from these same cubes, but it accesses them directly (ie not through this WS).
 It is heavily based on the Urban Airship Datacube: https://github.com/urbanairship/datacube

 The Metrics project include: